snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 #### 1. Successful automatic upgrade

 - If the Event Specification instructions are compatible with the new Data Structure version, the system will automatically upgrade the Event Specification to the latest version of the Data Structure.
-- All instructions will be updated seamlessly without further user intervention.
+- All instructions will be updated seamlessly without any further user intervention.

 ![Automatic upgrade Event Specification](images/success_upgrade.png)